Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 Sesame Place Parade featuring Big Bird

-Sesame Place is one of the few U.S. theme parks geared exclusively toward families with young kids, and it has locations on both coasts (San Diego and Philadelphia).
-The rides are more mild than wild and even the coasters are family-friendly.
-Oscar’s Wacky Taxi coaster has the highest height requirement in the park and it still comes in at only a 40 inches minimum.
+Sesame Place is one of the few U.S. amusement parks for kids specifically designed with little ones in mind.
+It has locations on both coasts (San Diego and Philadelphia).
+The rides are milder, and even the coasters are family-friendly.
+Oscar’s Wacky Taxi coaster has the highest height requirement in the park, and it still comes in at only a 40-inch minimum.

-Entrance to the onsite water park is included with your admission and both cabanas and changing rooms are available so you don’t have to walk around in your wet swimsuit all day.
-Sesame Place is also the first theme park in the world to be designated as a Certified Autism Center.
-Team Members receive special training in servicing guests with special needs and there are quiet rooms and low sensory areas available around the park.
+Entrance to the onsite water park is part of the admission.
+Changing rooms are available, so you don’t have to walk around in your wet swimsuit all day.
+Sesame Place is also the first theme park in the world to be a Certified Autism Center.
+Team Members receive special training in servicing guests with special needs, and there are quiet rooms and low-sensory areas available around the park.

 8. Children’s Fairyland